pivotal/docs-tap/cli-plugins/apps/create-workload.md

     - `pet-clinic` is the name of the workload you want details about.

 2. You can now see the running workload.
 When the workload is created, `tanzu apps workload get` includes the URL for the running workload.
-Depending on your terminal, you might be able to `ctrl` + click the URL to view it.
+Some terminals allow you to `ctrl`+click the URL to view it.
 You can also copy and paste the URL into your web browser to see the workload.

 ## <a id="workload-local-source"></a> Create a workload from local source code